rkajitani/IsoRefiner/README.md

 ```
 We tested IsoRefiner on **Linux x86_64** environments.
 [Miniconda](https://docs.anaconda.com/miniconda/) is utilized in this procedure.
 After installation success, you can run the `isorefiner` command in a virtual environment named `isorefiner_env`.
 ### Dependency
 Required tools are listed in the [YAML file for conda](conda.yml).
-All of the required bioinfomatics tools can be installed through the [Bioconda](https://bioconda.github.io/) channel.
+All of the required bioinformatics tools can be installed through the [Bioconda](https://bioconda.github.io/) channel.

 ## Test
 ```bash